crystals2077/dynastycartel/README.md

 <br>

 - A computer science student
-- Currently studying data science & machine learning
+- Currently working in network engineering
 - Always open to new experiences
-- Will definitely become a godly coder

 <br><br>